This article originally published in the Tracy Press.

 Qualities of the Telecommuter’s Manager

-Before you get all involved and waste tons of money, read my Free Telecommuting Advice.
+Before you get all involved and waste tons of money, read my Free Telecommuting Advice via the above link.

 We have touched on the qualities of a good telecommuter, but, have not yet listed what would make a good manager of a telecommuter.

 Simply put, the manager should possess many, if not all, of the following traits.